Car insurance discounts for dash cam owners

 Discounted car insurance us now being offered by several big-name UK insurers.
 Keep reading to find out the best deals.

-Don't miss our best dash cam recommendations, based on the results of our independent dash cam tests.
+See our expert pick of the best dash cam, based on the results of our independent dash cam tests.

 Axa – 10% off for dash cam users

-One of the bigger names in the UK car insurance industry, Axa is offering new and renewing customers a no-questions-asked 10% when you take out a car insurance policy if you use a dash cam.
+Axa is one of the bigger names in the UK car insurance industry.
+It's offering new and renewing customers a no-questions-asked 10% discount when you take out a car insurance policy if you use a dash cam.

 Swiftcover – 12.5% off for new customers with a Nextbase dash cam

-Swiftcover ups the ante with a 12.5% discount, however there are similar conditions to be met.
-The terms of the discount are actually the same as with Axa: the camera needs to record every journey you take, you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident) and a mobile phone is not an acceptable recording device.
+The camera needs to record every journey you take, you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident) and a mobile phone is not an acceptable recording device.

 Find out which Nextbase dash cams we recommend.